thanasisn/SDR_enhancement_LAP/article/article_doc.md

 duration of at minimum one-minute.

-For the detection of CE cases, we established a baseline of irradiance above which we characterized each data point as an enhancement event and calculated the over irradiance (OI).
+For the detection of CE cases, we established a baseline of irradiance above which we characterized each data point as a CE event and calculated the over irradiance (OI).
 The OI is defined as the irradiance difference of the measured one-minute GHI from the
 $\text{GHI}_{\text{ref}}$ corresponding to cloud-free atmosphere.
 First, we used a simple approach for the determination of
-$\text{GHI}_{\text{ref}}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky radiation model and was already adjusted and applied to our data (Natsis, Bais, and Meleti 2023).
+$\text{GHI}_{\text{ref}}$: The Haurwitz's model (Haurwitz 1945), which is a simple clear sky radiation model and was already adjusted and applied to our data in Natsis, Bais, and Meleti (2023).
 We created a threshold by using an appropriate relative and/or an additional constant offset.
 The initial results showed that we can detect a big portion of the actual CE events.
 However, by inspecting the daily plots of